 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-Handy guidebook to mountain activities based in Chamonix in the French Alps.
-Selections of graded routes described for walking, trekking, mountaineering, mountain biking, road cycling, via ferratas, rock climbing and bouldering, with clear advice for novices for each activity.
-Adventures to fill an exciting trip for everyone to the Chamonix area.
+A guidebook to mountain activities in and near Chamonix in the French Alps.
+Walking, trekking, mountaineering including Cosmiques Arête and Mont Blanc, mountain biking, road cycling, via ferratas, rock climbing and bouldering routes, with clear advice for novices, and suggested levels of expertise required.
+Ideal for multi-activity holidays.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.